kbase/staging_service/docs/upload_specifications.ADR.md

   how should the diffent files be denoted and ordered?
   * This has follow on effect for how spreadsheet type views in the UI should be displayed.
 * Should we disallow filenames with commas?
 They may cause problems with the new endpoint.
+* Should we strictly enforce a column count for every row in xSV files?
+  * Not enforcing a count makes it somewhat easier for users to fill in the data - they don't need to add extraneous commas or tabs to the end of the line.
+  * Enforcing a count makes it less likely that a user will commit silent counting errors if there are many empty entries between items in a line.